nats-io/nats.java/README.md

 The client protocol spec doesn't explicitly state the encoding on subjects.
 Some clients use ASCII and some use UTF-8 which matches ASCII for a-Z and 0-9.
 Until 2.1.2 the 2.0+ version of the Java client used ASCII for performance reasons.
 As of 2.1.2 you can choose to support UTF-8 subjects via the Options.
 Keep in mind that there is a small performance penalty for UTF-8 encoding and decoding in benchmarks, but depending on your application this cost may be negligible.
 Also, keep in mind that not all clients support UTF-8 and test accordingly.

+### NKey-based Challenge Response Authentication

+The NATS server is adding support for a challenge response authentication scheme based on [NKeys](https://github.com/nats-io/nkeys).
+Version 2.2.0 of the Java client supports this scheme via an AuthHandler interface.

 ## Installation

 The java-nats client is provided in a single jar file, with no external dependencies.
 See [Building From Source](#building-from-source) for details on building the library.